dabreese00/grist-geocoder/README.md

 To-do:

-- Troubleshoot geocoding robustness: Seems to be giving some duplicate lat/long values, maybe due to fictional addresses?
 - Find a way to securely store an API key so the user doesn't need one.
 - Choose a better trigger for it to update the geocoding, instead of "on click" record by record.